instantwifi/appernetic-hugo-project/content/post/firstpost.md

 +++
-date = "2017-03-31T23:30:26Z"
+date = "2017-09-09T18:33:51Z"
 title = "firstpost"
-draft = true
+draft = false

 +++

 New frames for the gowifi signs are 3d printed.
 The latest one in yellow and white.
 ![3d printed frames][1]